[Updated August 2020]

 How to book a flight ticket for someone else

 To book a flight for someone else is pretty simple.
-As with booking flights for yourself, you will need all of their personal information, as well as a list of preferences such as airline choice, preferred time of flight, and things like how much money they would be willing to spend on their flight ticket.
+As with booking flights for yourself, you will need all of their personal information, as well as a list of preferences such as airline choice, preferred time of flight and budget for their ticket.
 Of course, you will also need their consent to book their flights for them.

 Once you’ve booked your flights and theirs, you will have the option of emailing them all of the flight details so that they can also have these details.
-To make your life a lot easier when booking for someone else or a large group, contact the team at Travelstart Live.
-They can simplify your life and help you streamline the whole process, as well as find you the best travel deals!
+For group bookings, contact our team of experts to help you get the best deal and streamline the process.

 Paying for your flight